flo1met/TargetTrialEmulation.jl/README.md

 In this first version the package is able to set up sequential target trials, future implementations will include the ability to perform the full analysis following the sequential Target Trial Emulation framework.

+## Documentation
+The documentation can be accessed under [this link](https://flo1met.github.io/TargetTrialEmulation.jl/).

 ## Installation
 As this package is not yet registered in the Julia package repository, you can install it by running the following command in the Julia REPL:
 ```julia